yongkaiyu/MAD25_T01_Team04/README.md

 - **Date-Based Selection**: The movie selection is tied to the current date, ensuring that all users see the same movie on the same day.
 - **"Change Date" Button**: A "Change Date" button allows users to simulate the passing of a day, making it easy to see how the movie selection changes over time.
 - **Back Navigation**: The back button navigates the user to the "Movies" page, providing a seamless user experience.

+Features Implemented - Nagu Adhavan Tabio
+1. Notification Reminder System

+users can set a reminder for a movie, which triggers a notification at a selected date and time.

+Reminders use AlarmManager and NotificationManager for exact or inexact alarms depending on device permissions.

+Features include:

+Default 10-second reminder for testing

+Option to select a future date and time

+Validation to prevent reminders in the past

+Each reminder is unique and survives app restarts.

+Relevance to Stage 2 Requirements

+This feature satisfies Stage 2 requirements by:

+Introducing a new functional feature

+Handling user interaction and input validation

+Integrating cleanly with an existing group codebase

+Demonstrating meaningful application logic for notifications and reminders

+The Watchlist feature was designed and implemented independently, while aligning with the overall application structure and design.